Rabbi Stephen Cohen

 He is ordained as Cantor and holds his Master of Sacred Music degree from Hebrew Union College-School of Sacred Music in New York City (class of 1991).
 He received a B.A. in music from U.C.
 San Diego.

-Cantor Childs lives in Santa Barbara with his wife Shari, and sons David (now attending UCLA) and Adam.
-Visit Cantor online at www.cantorchilds.com.
+Cantor Childs lives in Santa Barbara with his wife Shari, and they have two sons, David and Adam.
+Learn more about Cantor Mark Childs here or reach him at email@example.com.